People and Organizations

 and dissolved_by

-properties.
-These classes are modeled not as Activities, but as Events that are not themselves carried out by anyone.
-They are the coming into existence instant of the person, not the conception of the couple, the labor of the mother, or potentially the killing by a murderer.
+are modeled not as Activities, but as Events that are not carried out by anyone.
+They are the coming into existence instant of the person, not the conception, the labor, or potentially the killing by a murderer.
 These activities can be modeled as causes, as described below.

 Birth and Death do not have any properties of their own that are used in the model, only those inherited from event, such as timespan